sjtower/demis-keysanity/Notes/Ideas.md

     - static camera (can zoom out? or be larger than shown?)
 - watch Mario version for ideas

+## New tiles - rough priority order

+### Really want

+- forcefields that turn on when you go left / right of them (block breaks that was covering FF)
+- one way walls
+- one way platforms
+- pushable forcefields? (or spring traps, spikes, etc.)
+- player-only blocks & no-player blocks

+### Kinda want

+- cursed key - phanto enemy?
+- cursed key - heats up as you hold it
 - warp spots
 - switch that shoots a rope
+- add custom textures to current mods (timed blocks & on/off blocks)

+### Can live without

 - springs / launchers that apply force to bomb
 - timed jetpack explodes after awhile
-- race dog / caveman
-- pot / eggy escort
-- break the pots!
+- break the pots! (death timer & pot counter)
 - angled spring pads
 - switch that toggles full water submersion
+- sacrifice certain number of bodies
+- collect blood to pass
+- water gun
+- bow that shoots arrows that stay in walls for a long time
+- timed lights on and off
+- tile that changes music

+## Rooms

-- trigger other side of totem trap to pass falling plat?
+- trigger other side of totem trap to pass falling plat? - DONE
+- fall down column of webs avoiding arrow traps - DONE
+- web gun to make bridges / ladders
 - climb spider webs
-- web gun to make bridges / ladders
-- fall down column of webs avoiding arrow traps
-- fall down tree pit - hang low on trees to drop
+- fall down tree pit - hang low on tree to drop
 - guide skeeters into webs
-- sacrifice certain number of bodies

 - drop enemies to bounce off of
 - throw mine at enemy in air (ufo?)
-- water gun
-- cursed key - phanto enemy?
-- bow that shoots arrows that stay in walls for a long time
-- timed lights on and off
 - bat escort
 - jetpack pick jumps
 - dog escort